 Minnetonka Preschool is a part of the Minnetonka School District, and shares the commitment to world class, child-centered excellence.
 Minnetonka Preschool focuses on preparing children for kindergarten by following Minnesota’s Early Learning Standards and implementing research-based curriculum and assessment.
 Participation in classes enhance children’s learning and development through intentional environments, licensed staff, differentiated instruction and parent engagement.
-Minnetonka Preschool has received accreditation from The National Association for the Education of Young Children (NAEYC) and has earned the Four Star Parent Aware Rating from the state.
+Minnetonka Preschool has earned the Four Star Parent Aware Rating from the state.

 2020-21 Minnetonka Preschool